nedap/retail-epcpy/README.md

 - Python >= 3.7

 ## Scheme types
 Every scheme is an instance of the `EPCScheme` class, which allows scheme initialization using a constructor which accepts a EPC pure identity such as `urn:epc:id:sgtin:00000950.01093.Serial` or using the class method `from_epc_uri`.
-Aside from this base class, schemes can also be instances of the `GS1Keyed` and/or `TagEncodable` classes.
+Aside from this base class, schemes can also be instances of the `GS1Keyed`, `GS1Element` and/or `TagEncodable` classes.
 These provide the following methods:

 **EPCScheme**
 - *constructor*
 - `from_epc_uri`

-**GS1Keyed**
+**GS1Element / GS1Keyed**
 - `from_gs1_element_string`
 - `gs1_element_string`
-- `gs1_key`
+- `gs1_key` (if `GS1Keyed`)

 **TagEncodable**
 - `from_binary`